picocms/picocms.github.io/in-depth/upgrade-pico-20.md

 Starting with Pico 2.0 you can use the `url_param` and `form_param` Twig functions to access HTTP GET (i.e. a URL's query string like `?some-variable=my-value`) and HTTP POST (i.e. data of a submitted form) parameters.
 This allows you to implement things like pagination, tags and categories, dynamic pages, and even more - with pure Twig!
 Simply head over to our [introductory page for accessing HTTP parameters][FeaturesHttpParams] for details.

+The second major improvement for theme developers is the introduction of page trees.
+Did you ever wanted to use dropdowns for your page navigation?
+Well, this wasn't that easy before...
+But no longer!
+Starting with Pico 2.0 you can use Pico's built-in page tree to implement awesome new features like recursive menus.
+The page tree even makes things like iterating through just a page's direct child pages way easier.
+Just head over to our [page tree documentation][FeaturesPageTree] for details.

 [GettingHelp]: {{ site.github.url }}/docs/#getting-help
 [Issues]: {{ site.gh_project_url }}/issues
 [Install]: {{ site.github.url }}/docs/#install